1 The Gospels concur

 Less than one week later all 4 Gospel writers agree on another event.
 In Matthew 27:16-26, Mark 15:7-15, Luke 23L18-25, and John 18:40, there are people shouting "Crucify Him,” Within. a matter of days He was celebrated as King and also it was determined He should die.
-There are 2 aspects of this situation where there is much disagreement.
-They are the day ion which everything took place, and the identity of the individuals in this crowd and of people.
+There are 2 aspects of this situation, however, where there is much disagreement.
+They are the day which everything took place, and the identity of the individuals in this crowd and of people.
 Traditionally it has been held that the Last Supper took place on Thursday night and that is when Jesus was arrested, He crucified the following day on what is known as Good Friday.
 In recent years some scholars have said this timeline is not correct.
 There are those who believe the Crucifixion took place on Thursday and others who indicate that it was Wednesday based on Jewish customs and the calendar used at that time.
 This brings us to the second disagreement, which is who was in the mob that was calling for Jesus to die.
 I have listened to pastors tell congregations that the same people who sang Hosanna on Sunday, wanted Him dead by the end of the week.
 There are other preachers, however, who say that those who loved Jesus and hailed Him as King were not in the crowd who yelled: "Crucify Him."
 The line of thinking behind this is that his enemies which were the religious leaders were the ones who wanted Him killed.
 It is believed that these men who hated Jesus invited the mob to seek crucifixion but there is no way we will ever know for certain.
 The revelation here is that you can be praised one moment and disrespected the next.

 We know that Palm Sunday is accurate and that Christ was crucified some time during what is known as Holy Week.
 People will disagree on the date of the Last Supper, Crucifixion, and even the Ressurection until He returns.
 Yes, there are scholars who say He did not rise from the grave at Sunrise on Sunday morning as tradition has taught because the bible only says the women went to the tomb very early on the first day of the week.
 These individuals believe He actually rose on Saturday night, because from Friday until Sunday morning is not 3 actual days and nights.
 What is most important in all of this is that He conquered death just as He said He would.
 While believers might disagree on the particulars the bottom line is that He is risen, Indeed Christ is risen, He is risen indeed.
-This is the powerful revelation from all that took place between the Sunday of the Palms and the moment He got up with all power, all authority in heaven and earth in His Hands and conquered death and the grave.
+This is the mod powerful revelation from all that took place between the Sunday of the Palms and the moment He got up with all power, all authority in heaven and earth in His Hands and conquered death and the grave.
 Every event, no matter which day they occurred on led to the brutal crucifixion and the glory of His Resurrection.
 THE TOMB IS EMPTY!
-When you encounter those who desire to debate remind them that there is an empty grave that proves He lives, case closed.
+When you encounter those who desire to debate remind them that there is an empty tomb that proves He lives, case closed.
 Tradition gives us Maundy Thursday, Good Friday and Resurrection Sunday.
 There re outlines of what is supposed to have taken place every single day from Palm Sunday untill the Sunday of the Resurrection.
 There will be debates regarding using the word Easter until His second coming.
 Preachers will whoop about how He got up in 3 days and church folk will shout and run.
 Some believers will shun it lall by saying it’s pagan not biblical.
 What will truly matter in the end is if we have obeyed and confessed with our mouths the Lord Jesus Ms believed in our hearts His Father raised Him from the dead we are assured of salvation and escaping the second death.
 (Romans 10:9).
 (Revelation 21:8).

 © 2021 Cheryl E Preston